grssnbchr/categorical-spatial-interpolation/analysis/index.md

 just created regular grid.
 The function `kknn` takes these two data frames and a formula `dialect . ~` which tells it to interpolate the `dialect` factor variable according to all other variables, which are nothing more than `lng` and `lat`.
-The cool thing is that these don't have to be geographical at all – but of course, this technique is often used for geographical interpolations.
+The cool thing is that these don’t have to be geographical at all – but of course, this technique is often used for geographical interpolations.
 The `kknn` function takes `k` as the last parameter: it specifies from how many neighboring points (from the point data set) a grid cell will be interpolated.
-I use `k = 1000` below, and also tried out other values (there's another example with `k = 2000` at the end of this post).
-The bigger this value, the "smoother" the resulting surface will be, the more local details vanish.
+I use `k = 1000` below, and also tried out other values (there’s another example with `k = 2000` at the end of this post).
+The bigger this value, the “smoother” the resulting surface will be, the more local details vanish.
-It's hard to say which of these details are just noise or actual local language varieties.
+It’s hard to say which of these details are just noise or actual local language varieties.
 One could certainly account for this by doing something like cross-fold-validation, but since I first and foremost wanted to produce very coarse maps for a popular culture book, I kind of neglected this part.
 Furthermore, my co-authors, who are all linguists, doublechecked each map for its linguistic plausibility.

-What's special about `kknn` is that it can interpolate *categorical* variables like the factor at hand here.
+What’s special about `kknn` is that it can interpolate *categorical* variables like the factor at hand here.
 Usually with spatial interpolation, KNN is used to interpolate continuous variables like temperatures from point measurements.